oasci/pitt-biosc1540-2024f/content/assessments/assignments/index.md

 # Assignments

-We will have eight homework assignments throughout the semester.
+We will have seven homework assignments throughout the semester.

 -   [A01](./01/)
 -   [A02](./02/)